Why Borqs Technologies Inc. (BRQS)’s Most Recent Report Reveals Some Hints About Its Future

 Sponsored

-BRQS currently public float of 58.07M and currently shorts hold a 3.60% ratio of that float.
-Today, the average trading volume of BRQS was 8.25M shares.
+The average price from analysts is $12.00.
+BRQS currently public float of 58.07M and currently shorts hold a 4.38% ratio of that float.
+Today, the average trading volume of BRQS was 12.67M shares.

 BRQS’s Market Performance